Parameswaran Iyer: Swacch Bharat Mission

 He was also given the additional charge of another of the Prime Minister’s pet project, the Jal Jeevan Mission, with the goal of providing piped water supply to all households by 2024 through integrated water supply management at the grassroots.

 In 2020, Iyer had resigned from the position and returned to the United States to join the World Bank and be close to his family.

 He served as the CEO and Manager of the 2030 Water Resources Group, a public-private-civil society partnership hosted by the World Bank, Washington DC.

 In 2022, he returned to Indian Administration as the head of Government of India's apex think tank NITI Aayog.

+In 2023 he was nominated as an Executive Director of World Bank by India.